ambimorph/protagonist/README.rst

 protagonist
 ===========

+A tagsystem.
 Organises your files with non-hierarchical tags.